 - Banks also encash the cheques drawn on another bank.

-- There 2 types of cheques
+- There are two types of cheques.

-- Bearer cheques which are cashable immediately
+(a) Bearer cheques that are cashable immediately

-(4) Remittance of Funds
+(4) Remittance of funds

 - Banks also provide the function of money transfer.